 At this level you have your actual ad, targeting potential customers with your chosen keywords.

-As a company that functions in five languages, Channable knows the importance of search volume and choosing the right keywords.
-Make sure you use research to confirm the keywords you are choosing have search volume!
+As a company that functions in six languages, Channable knows the importance of search volume and choosing the right keywords.
+Make sure your research confirms that the keywords you are choosing have search volume!

-This may be preaching to the choir, but (search types) or match types are the ways keywords and phrases can be configured to match up to searches on your campaigns.
-There are four query match types recognized by Google and Microsoft Advertising:
+This may be preaching to the choir, but (search types) or match types are the ways keywords and phrases can be configured to match up to searches within your campaigns.

 What does this change mean to your account strategy?

 Google’s exact match modifications have meant that modified broad match has become the most popular choice for most campaigns.
-This is because it is strict enough to stay relevant, yet still offers enough flexibility to catch interested buyers.
+This is because it's strict enough to stay relevant, yet still offers enough flexibility to catch interested buyers.

-If choosing this strategy it is useful to create 2-3 long-tail keywords and try to avoid single-term keywords.
+In choosing your keyword strategy, it is useful to create two to three long-tail keywords and try to avoid single-term keywords.
 That being said, your campaign goals are always your own and a different strategy might yield better results to meet your needs.

 There are two options when choosing your bidding strategy: manual or automatic.

 Manual bidding - Manual bidding gives you complete control.
 When starting a new campaign it might be a good idea to look at Google's “Page #1 CPC”, and “Top of Page CPC” metrics to give you a good idea of what your max bid should be.
 These two metrics are both estimates Google creates for each keyword.

 Automatic bidding - This gives Google control to play around with your ad spend, using Google's AI to find the optimal price for you to be bidding on.
 This strategy can be helpful when starting a new campaign and if you don't have an idea of what a reasonable price would be for your ads.
 One potential option would be to play around with the ‘Maximize Clicks’ feature within Google AdWords.